 Get up and running with Node.js on Digital Ocean and the example Chat Application.
 Try to extend it a bit, make it better, more fun.

 Class 3: September 20

 Transmitting Other Data Types: Collaborative Drawing, Mouse Events, Other data: Notes

-Improve on the chat or canvas drawing examples.
+Improve on the canvas drawing examples.
+What kind of visual collaboration would you like to see?
 What else could be shared this way?
-Could documents be collaborative edited?

-Enhance one of your last 2 assignments with the ability collaboratively draw and/or to share camera images.
+Enhance one of your last 2 assignments (or create a new one) with the ability to share camera images.